dennisdoomen/CSharpGuidelines/Src/Guidelines/2400_LayoutGuidelines.md

 	using Telerik.WebControls;
 	using Telerik.Ajax;

+Using static directives and using alias directives should be written below regular using directives.
-Always place using directives at the top of the file, before any namespace declarations (not inside them).
+Always place these directives at the top of the file, before any namespace declarations (not inside them).

 ### <a name="av2406"></a> Place members in a well-defined order  (AV2406) ![](images/1.png)
 Maintaining a common order allows other team members to find their way in your code more easily.
 In general, a source file should be readable from top to bottom, as if reading a book, to prevent readers from having to browse up and down through the code file.